 The RAPC Service Centers Manager then sends notice of the new service center's establishment, its approved rates, and a copy of its initial budget proposal to Stanford's cognizant Federal agency, the ONR.
-Copies of this letter are sent to the Defense Contract Audit Agency (DCAA), and the service center's department contact.
+Copies of this letter are sent to the ONR offices and the service center's department contact.

-Note: If a new service center is established in the latter half of a fiscal year, the initial budget and breakeven period may be set for longer than twelve months, to allow the service center time to get itself up and running, and to then be on a fiscal year breakeven period.
-For example, a service center established in March 2004 could budget and set rates initially for the period through August 2005, and would not be subject to the +/-% breakeven requirement until August 2005.
+Note: If a new service center is established in October or later in the FY, the initial budget and breakeven period may be set for longer than twelve months to allow the service center time to get itself up and running, and to then be on a fiscal year breakeven period.
+For example, a service center established in March 2014 could budget and set rates initially for the period through August 2015, and would not be subject to the +/-% breakeven requirement until August 2015.
 The center would submit an 18 month budget, the center should check budget/forecast amounts at least every quarter.

 2. Service Center Cost Components

 Following are some general guidelines for the various types of costs which can be charged to a service center to support its activities.
 Generally, all costs directly associated with the service center's operation should be charged to the service center.
-However, costs which are unallowable for government costing purposes may not be charged to the academic service centers or the VSC.
-Therefore, if any unallowable costs are posted to the service center PTA, the center should transfer these costs to their operating, gift, unrestricted PTA as soon as possible.
-Transfers are reviewed for their timeliness, do not wait until year end to transfer or exceed the “within two months of the end academic quarter” rule, see Admin Guide Memo 38.
+However, costs which are unallowable for government costing purposes may not be charged to the academic service centers or the VSC (there are a few unallowable costs that are charged to Administrative service centers, but any others are transferred out).
+If any unallowable costs are posted to the service center PTA, the center should transfer these costs to their operating, gift, unrestricted PTA as soon as possible.
+Transfers are reviewed for their timeliness, do not wait until year-end to transfer or exceed the “within two months of the end academic quarter” rule, see Admin Guide Memo 38.